- Home

 Download our Global e-invoicing and Tax Compliance fact sheet here for more information.

-Invoice archiving is allowed in New Zealand.
-The mandatory archiving duration is 7 years from the end of accounting period.
-It is required to store records in New Zealand unless approved for offshore storage.
+Invoices must be archived for seven years from the end of the accounting period.
+Records must be stored in New Zealand unless approved for offshore storage.

 Want to know more about Basware’s archiving services?